lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     int getline(char s[], int lim);
     ```

-    which specifies that the first argument `s` is an array, and the second argument `lim` is an integer.
+    which specifies that the first argument, `s`, is an array, and the second argument, `lim`, is an integer.
 The length of the array is not required in the parameter because it is already set by the caller function, in this case, `main`.
 This line also declares that `getline` returns an `int`.

     - If a function does not return any value, it should set its return type to `void`, which states explicitly that no value is returned, for instance, the `copy` function.